Notion MCP Server: Secure Setup for Claude & AI Agents (2026)

 4. Comments and mentions add a secondary exposure surface.notion_get_page returns comment threads, often containing the regulated data the page itself avoids — a known gap in many enterprise Notion deployments.

 The traditional DLP a company already runs — at the network edge, on the file share, inside the SaaS-native rule engine — does not sit in the MCP path.
 The tool response goes straight from Notion into the AI agent's context window.
-That gap is where Strac Notion MCP DLP lives.
+That reach is exactly why each agent's access and actions across pages and databases must be controlled, the workspace data flowing back protected, and every call audited — and it is where Strac Notion MCP DLP lives.

 What this looks like in practice: